CS201-Platal-Game/Platal-Game/Reports/Week_1.md

 - The project now compiles and I am ready to start coding my part of the engine: keyboard inputs.

 ## Nazila Sharifi Amina
+I struggled with using installing SDL2 library and Cmake on windows, trying to figure out the installation process with online tutorials and my classmate's help.
+The solution was to install WSL and some other dependencies.
+It finally resulted in a successful build.
+Next week, I'll learn and try to implement SDL2 methods to get started on the game map and its display.

 ## Thomas Tressel